Goreli/DKMCPPM/20191112/perm_gen/readme.md

 ## Roadmap

-1. Design and implement support for regex based filters.
-It is the output stream that appears to be the performance bottleneck, so it should be possible to manage the regex overhead by using a multithreading based approach;
+1. Develop a text file based regex filter in order to offer platform independent interpretation of regex expressions as well as an advanced filtering facility.
+In this application performance bottleneck is caused by the output stream, so it should be possible to manage the regex overhead by taking a multithreading based approach;
 2. Explore ways to use concurrency or async (or plain C io) to boost performance of the output stream (refer https://stackoverflow.com/questions/21126950/asynchronously-writing-to-a-file-in-c-unix).

 ## Links